Anne Hummert: Biography

 From their estate in Greenwich, Connecticut, Anne Hummert delivered a large weekly word count, outlining all of the plot twists for all of her programs.
 The Hummerts farmed out the writing to scripters, known as "dialoguers", who embellished her synopses into complete scripts for Stella Dallas, Young Widder Brown and other soap operas.

 Actress Mary Jane Higby observed, "Unquestionably, they had a profound influence on the whole literature of soap opera.
 They, more than anyone else, determined the shape it took."
-According to Jim Cox, by the 1940s, the Hummerts controlled four-and-a-half hours of the national weekday broadcast schedule.
+According to Jim Cox, by the 1940s the Hummerts controlled 46% of the national weekday broadcast schedule.
 Their programs brought in more than five million letters a year.
-By 1939, the Hummert's programs were responsible for more than half the advertising revenues generated by daytime radio.
-They also did primetime musical shows, such as Waltz Time.
+By 1939, the Hummerts' programs were responsible for more than half the advertising revenues generated by daytime radio.

-The Hummerts each had an annual income of $100,000.
+The Hummerts each had an annual income of $100,000 from their Air Features Corporation, but were considerably wealthier due to Frank Hummert's commercial real-estate holdings in his native St. Louis.
+Both were frugal and intensely private, preferring work to an active social life.
 Frank Hummert died at 76 in 1966.
-Anne Hummert was a multimillionaire when she died July 5, 1996, in her Fifth Avenue apartment at the age of 91.
+Anne Hummert was a multimillionaire recluse when she died on July 5, 1996, in her Fifth Avenue apartment at the age of 91.